gonzalpi/dog-cat-classifier/README.md

 # DogCatClassifier

-Our project is a image recognition program using OpenCV in Python with Convolution layers
+Our project is a image recognition program using tensorflow in Python with Convolution layers

 ### This program will differentiate between Dogs (a.k.a. doggos)